mvysny/vaadin-on-kotlin/docs/tutorial.md

 All Vaadin Components have two parts:

-- Their JavaScript-based client side Web Component which you usually can not use directly;
+- Their JavaScript-based client side Web Component which you usually can not control directly from your program;
 - A server side class which you access from your code.

 For example, a Button Web Component ([`vaadin-button`](https://vaadin.com/components/vaadin-button)) contains the logic to send the notification about the mouse click